BrokenRegistry/Rotp-Fusion/README.md

 ## What's New

+25-09-26 (BR)
+- Minor change to reduce the risk of concurrent error.

 25-09-24 (BR)
 - New Options tool to reset remote variable and to add images in option panels.
 - New Dynamic difficulty customization.